databio/geniml/docs/tutorials/bbclient.md

     local: Process a local BED file.
     identifiers: Process BED file identifiers.

-For each subcommand, additional arguments are required.
-Run python CLI.py <subcommand> -h for more information on the required arguments for each subcommand.

 ### Cache Folder

 By default, the downloaded and processed BED files are cached in the bed_cache folder.
 You can specify a different cache folder using the --cache-folder argument.

 ### Dependencies

-    argparse: For parsing command-line arguments.
     requests: For making HTTP requests.
     pandas: For data manipulation.
     genomicranges: For processing BED files and creating GenomicRanges objects.